Chefs' Warehouse (CHEF)

 Share Issuance

-- The fiscal year 2025 diluted share count forecast includes approximately 6.5 million shares that could be issued upon conversion of senior convertible notes due in 2028.
+- The projected full-year diluted share count for fiscal year 2026 includes approximately 6.5 million shares that could be issued upon the conversion of the company's senior convertible notes due in 2028.

 Outbound Investments